e-kotov/rdocdump/cran-comments.md

 * Revised examples to cleanup temporary files and folders created during examples execution.

-* Added a helper used in main user facing functions that cleans up the cache even in temporary folder during normal package usage more reliably.
+* Added an internal helper function that is used in exported functions to clean up the cache more reliably.

+* Using tempdir() in examples in README and vignettes.

 # Original submission: